 Our vision is to make sustainable food production possible.
-We look at sustainability from four main perspectives.
+We look at sustainability from three main perspectives.

 “You can’t optimize profitability without taking care of the animals.
 You can’t disregard the environment and then be completely socially responsible so it’s a balance between all four of these points and dividing it into four helps us to analyse, to measure and to drive forward.”
 Joakim Rosengren, CEO and President, DeLaval